conestack/yafowil.documentation/docs/_sources/introduction.rst.txt

     form(request)
     # ... should have form data persisted to model now

-While fetching the value from data and assigning it to model look quite reasonable as long as forms are small, this may get annoying when writing more and complex forms.
+While fetching the value from data and assigning it to model seems quite reasonable, as long as forms are small, this may get annoying when writing more or complex forms.
 If forms refer to a single model, ``data.write`` can be used to delegate transferring the extracted data to the model.

 .. code-block:: python